The Alps are long. About 1200 km long. Unfortunately, the mountain range is still not quite long enough, since it stops just short of Vienna.

 This is where Viennese day trippers go skiing.

 A mini cable car takes you from the town up into the mountains.
-It normally runs every day in the winter season (it’s a proper ski resort with lifts and slopes) and high summer, but has a restricted service at other times.
-And, yep, there’s a restaurant next to the top station.
+This service normally runs every day in the winter season (it’s a proper ski resort with lifts, slopes, equipment hire etc.) and also in high summer, but has a restricted service at other times.

-Semmering is on the main S6 road that branches off from the A2 Sudautobahn (southern motorway) out of Vienna, again somewhat over an hour’s drive from Vienna.
+Semmering is on the main S6 road that branches off from the A2 Sudautobahn (southern motorway) out of Vienna, again somewhat over an hour’s drive from the city.

 Trains go direct to the resort’s railway station from the Hauptbahnhof.
-The train journey is actually slightly shorter than for Schneeberg, but it’s a 25-minute walk or a bus/taxi ride to the cable car station.
+The train journey is actually slightly shorter than for Schneeberg, but it’s a c.
+25-minute walk to the cable car station (or jump in a taxi.
+Look out for any shuttle buses too).

 Rax

-There’s a cable car service up to the Rax alpine mountain hiking area at around 1600m above sea level.
-It operates most days at frequent intervals, but sometimes closes for a period (I’m guessing for maintenance).
+A cable car service takes you up to the Rax alpine mountain hiking area at around 1600m above sea level.
+It operates most days at frequent intervals but sometimes closes for a period (I’m guessing for maintenance).
 Check current timetables, prices etc. here.

-A car journey direct to the cable car station from Vienna is around 75 minutes.
+A car journey direct to the cable car station from Vienna takes around 75 minutes.
 Check the official Reichenau an der Rax website for local information.

-Incidentally, Vienna has its own hill range to the west of the city.
+Incidentally, Vienna has its own range of hills in the west of the city.
 The tallest is Hermannskogel at around 542m above sea level.
-Not quite Alpine levels of natural grandeur, but the forested areas in particular look rather wonderful in Autumn colours or after snow.
+Not quite Alpine levels of natural grandeur, but the forested areas in particular look rather wonderful in autumnal colours or after snow.

 Other useful links